apache/flink/docs/apis/table.md

 A `TableSource` can provide access to data stored in various storage systems such as databases (MySQL, HBase, ...), file formats (CSV, Apache Parquet, Avro, ORC, ...), or messaging systems (Apache Kafka, RabbitMQ, ...).

-Currently, Flink only provides a `CsvTableSource` to read CSV files.
+Currently, Flink provides the `CsvTableSource` to read CSV files and the `Kafka08JsonTableSource`/`Kafka09JsonTableSource` to read JSON objects from Kafka.
 A custom `TableSource` can be defined by implementing the `BatchTableSource` or `StreamTableSource` interface.

 ### Available Table Sources